alleyinteractive/irving/README.md

 # MIT Technology Review — Irving

 This is the front-end application for tecnologyreview.com's headless WordPress instance.
-For more information, [view the README in the WordPress repository](https://github.com/alleyinteractive/mittr-wp/blob/master/README.md).
+For more detailed information, [view the README in the WordPress repository](https://github.com/alleyinteractive/mittr-wp/blob/master/README.md).

+## Branch workflow

+1. Branch off of `origin/master`, prefixing feature with the ticket number (let's call the new branch `feature/MIT-123/feature-name-description`).
+1. Make all commits for the new feature into `feature/MIT-123/feature-name-description`.
+1. You can merge freely into `wpcomvip/develop` and push at will for testing.
+Merges to `wpcomvip/develop` deploy [here](https://irving-develop.technologyreview.com/)
+1. Make a pull request for `feature/MIT-123/feature-name-description` into `origin/master` and code review by Alley members.
+Do not merge changes yet.
+1. Make pull request into `wpcomvip/master` simultaneously.
+There is no VIP code review on the node repository.
+1. Once the feature has passed internal code review and has been tested by the feature author on the staging environtment (develop branch), merge the code to the preprod branch [here](https://irving-preprod.technologyreview.com/) and perform internal QA and external UAT on this environment.
+Only proceed to the next step once these test have passed.
+1. Merge the pull requests into `origin/master` and `wpcomvip/master`.
+These should be merged as close to the same time as possible so not to get out of sync with each other.

 ## Environmental variables